FaultMaven/FaultMaven-Mono/docs/detailed_design.md

 This document provides the detailed technical specifications for FaultMaven’s architecture and processing logic.
 It ensures that every user request is processed efficiently in real time via a unified backend, with intelligent, adaptive troubleshooting and session-based continuous learning.

+#
+#
+#
+# ---------

+update 3/8/2025

+Note: This is an addition to the existing detailed design document.
+It clearly defines the expected behavior and interaction model of FaultMaven.
+It highlights the importance of session management and contextual prompting in achieving the desired conversational troubleshooting experience.
+It also clearly separates the responsibilities of the client and server, making the design more understandable.

+## Communication Protocol and Core Design Principles

+This section outlines the communication protocol between the user (via the browser extension) and the FaultMaven backend, as well as the core design principles that guide the application's behavior.

+### User-FaultMaven Communication Protocol

+FaultMaven is designed to facilitate a context-aware, conversational troubleshooting experience.
+The following rules govern the interaction between the user and the system:

+1.  **Domain Focus:** FaultMaven is specialized for Site Reliability Engineering (SRE), DevOps, system administration, cloud computing, and related technical troubleshooting tasks.
+It is designed to provide assistance within this domain.
+While general questions *can* be asked, they are treated as context-setting for subsequent, more specific troubleshooting queries.
+FaultMaven may politely decline to answer questions that are clearly outside of its domain of expertise.

+2.  **Alternating Data and Queries:** The user interacts with FaultMaven by submitting either *data* (logs, metrics, web page content) or *queries*.
+There are no restrictions on the order or timing of these submissions.
+The user can:
+    *   Submit data first, then ask questions about it.
+    *   Ask a general question first, then provide data for more specific analysis.
+    *   Submit multiple sets of data and ask questions related to any or all of them within the same conversation.
+    *   Ask a series of related questions without re-submitting data.

+3.  **Data Submission and Immediate Feedback:** When data is submitted to the `/data` endpoint, FaultMaven:
+    *   Processes the data (parsing, analysis, anomaly detection).
+    *   Stores the *processed results* (and a reference to the raw data, if needed) in the user's session.
+    *   Returns an *immediate* summary of the analysis to the user (e.g., "Log analysis complete.
+Detected 4 errors and 2 warnings.").
+This provides quick feedback *before* the user formulates a specific query.

+4.  **Contextual Query Handling:** When a query is submitted to the `/query` endpoint, FaultMaven:
+    *   Retrieves the user's session, including the conversation history and *all* previously submitted data.
+    *   If data is present in the session, the query is treated as a *troubleshooting* query.
+FaultMaven uses the `troubleshooting_prompt` and includes the *entire* accumulated, processed data from the session as context for the LLM.
+    *   If *no* data is present in the session, the query is treated as a *general* question.
+FaultMaven uses the `general_query_prompt`.
+    *   The conversation history is *always* included in the prompt, allowing the LLM to maintain context.

+5.  **Session Management:**
+    *   FaultMaven uses server-side session management to maintain context across multiple interactions.
+    *   A unique `session_id` (UUID) is used to identify each conversation.
+    *   The client (browser extension) is responsible for storing the `session_id` and sending it with each request in the `X-Session-ID` HTTP header.
+    *   The server stores session data (conversation history, processed data) associated with each `session_id`.
+    *   Sessions have a timeout period (currently 30 minutes of inactivity), after which the session data is deleted.
+    *   The client can explicitly start a new conversation, clearing the `session_id` and effectively resetting the context.

+6.  **LLM Interaction:**

+    *   FaultMaven acts as an intermediary between the user and the LLM.
+    *   FaultMaven is designed to be LLM-agnostic, supporting multiple LLM providers through an abstraction layer (`LLMProvider`).
+    *    The LLM is always called with a prompt that includes:
+        *   The current user query.
+        *   The formatted conversation history (if any).
+        *   Relevant processed data (if any).
+    *   FaultMaven expects a raw string response.

+### Core Design Principles

+1. **Transparency:** FaultMaven aims to be a "smart assistant," *enhancing* the user's interaction with the LLM, not replacing it.
+The raw LLM responses are made available.
+2. **Context is King:** Maintaining conversation context is paramount.
+The session management system and contextual prompting are designed to ensure the LLM has access to all relevant information.
+3. **Data-Driven Troubleshooting:** FaultMaven's primary value comes from its ability to process and analyze system data (logs, metrics), providing context that a general-purpose LLM lacks.
+4. **Flexibility:** The system is designed to be flexible and extensible, supporting multiple data types, LLM providers, and future enhancements (like LLM chaining).
+5. **User Control:** The user is in control of the conversation.
+They can submit data or queries at any time, and they can start new conversations when needed.
+6. **Stateless LLM, Stateful Faultmaven:** FaultMaven leverages *stateless* LLM API calls, while providing a *stateful* conversational experience through its own session management.
+7. **Security**: All data submitted by users are considered sensitive.